gitjuzer/AFP-ENG-2018/Functional specification.md

 3. Requirement specification: Requirements List.
 4. Requirement specification: Laws and standards.

-#UI plans
+# UI plans
-1. ScoreBoard is displayed once player(s) finished the certain level in the game
+1.ScoreBoard is displayed once player(s) finished the certain level in the game
 2. 3 difficulty level is diplayed with 3 different colored layers one on top of the other
 3. For simplicity menu items (difficulty level settings etc.) are displayed in card like UI
 4. At the top of the screen toggle swith is displayed for full screen and small window UI
 5. For multiplayer there will be separete screen in which there player can interreact with eachothers
+6. When user switching between hardness level so called SUPER, MEGA GIGA small animation will appear on the screen for couple of seconds